mrd0x/secblog/src/pages/abusing-mcafee-misconfigurations-vulnerabilities/index.md

 Unpatched or misconfigured McAfee components will make life much easier during a penetration test or red team assessment<!-- end -->.

 While conducting a penetration test I happen to run into McAfee and wanted to see if there are any articles on bypassing or abusing McAfee.
 I started doing some research and unfortunately I was unable to find any well documented modern techniques on doing so.
-I decided to write up on a few methods that I discovered during my assessment which I found very useful.
+I decided to write this article to mention a few methods that I discovered during my assessment which I found very useful.

 # McAfee Products